-8.5 The system is classified 'Low Risk' in Scotland and may be used on buildings more than 1 m from a boundary and, houses, 1 m or less from a boundary.
-With minor exceptions, the system should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance.
+8.5 In Scotland, the panels are not classified as non-combustible, and may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
+With minor exceptions, the panels should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance.